 "How does Noah have a fragment of the Black Gold War Chariot Armor?"

-Back in the day, when General Leon donned the Black Gold War Chariot Armor, no dragon was left standing in his path.
+Back in his prime, when General Leon donned the Black Gold War Chariot Armor, no dragon could stand in his path.

-During his time serving the Dragon Slayer Corps, he was either slaying dragons or on his way to slay them.
-His most constant companions, besides his comrades like Rebecca, were this powerful enchanted armor.
+During his service in the Dragon Slayer Corps, he was either slaying dragons or on his way to slay them.
+His most constant companions, aside from comrades like Rebecca, were this powerful enchanted armor.

-The dragons who survived encounters with him didn't know his name, but they all gave him the same title:
+The dragons who survived encounters with him didn't know his name, but they all referred to him by the same title:

 The Man in Black Armor.

-While the title was a bit long, it sent a chill down the spine of any dragon who heard it.
+While the title was somewhat lengthy, it sent a chill down the spine of any dragon who heard it.

-During the years when Leon was at his peak dragon-slaying efficiency, he became the nightmare of all dragons.
-The Black Gold War Chariot Armor left a deep impression on them.
+During the peak of Leon's dragon-slaying career, he became the living nightmare of all dragonkind.
+The Black Gold War Chariot Armor had left a deep and fearful impression on them.

-This was why Leon had disguised his armor with paint when he fought Constantine and Star.
-It wasn't because he feared the enemy recognizing him—they already knew his identity.
+This was precisely why Leon had disguised his armor with paint when he fought Constantine and Star.
+It wasn't that he feared the enemy recognizing him—they already knew his identity.

-Leon couldn't afford to be recognized by the Silver Dragons.
-If they discovered who he really was, he wouldn't be able to stay and gather intelligence.
-Most importantly, he didn't want his daughters to find out that their father was human.
+Leon couldn't risk being recognized by the Silver Dragons.
+If they discovered his true identity, he wouldn't be able to stay and gather intelligence.
+Most importantly, he didn't want his daughters to learn that their father was human.

-He had weighed the pros and cons many times, and hiding his human identity remained the safest option.
+He had weighed the pros and cons countless times, and concealing his human identity remained the safest option.

 But now, how did Noah come to possess a fragment of the Black Gold War Chariot Armor?